 The following forms need to provided to the school nurse for all incoming new students.

 If you do not have a doctor you can call the Hamilton Township health Department at 609-890-3884.
 They are located at 2100 Greenwood Avenue, Hamilton, New Jersey 08650.
-They offer free physicals and immunizations to Hamilton students who do not have health insurance or their health insurance does not cover immunizations or physicals.
+They offer free immunizations to Hamilton students who do not have health insurance or their health insurance does not cover immunizations.

 Tips for preventing illness

 Please remember that students must be fever free for 24 hours without tylenol or motrin, and eating and drinking normally without nausea, vomiting or diarrhea for 24 hours after a stomach virus in order for them to return to school Students with Strep throat or pink eye must be on antibiotics for a full 24 hours before their return.
 If your child has vomited in the night PLEASE do not send them to school in the morning, they will only be sent back home to you for their much needed rest.